09.10.2012 - 14.10.2012

 We went to a bakery cafe and had dobras tort and chocolate pudding, then Jeff felt sick for a couple of hours from only ingesting sweets and coffee all day. and we came home.
 You can find bakeries and bars but the family restaurant is hard to find except for burger king, macdonalds, take out pizza places.
 There are lots of restaurants, we just could not find them.
 Of course the small places like Ezstergom didn't have Macdonalds but we had one as a landmark near the subway stop on the way home, stopped in there for fries and they were out of fries, now we are really getting negative, picked up frozen pizzas from the little grocery store and "cooked" supper.

 High time to leave Budapest we are seeing the beast, not the beauty.
-If you in the tourist area near the river and the attractions you can walk everywhere, all will be good.
+If you stay in the tourist area near the river and the attractions you can walk everywhere, all will be good.

 Hungarian florints - as a guide I figured two hundred florints was a dollar.
 Therefore one thousand florents is five dollars.
 Twenty five thousand florints is twenty five dollars, no that can't be right - ok one hundred florints is fifty cents, twenty five thousand florints in twelve dollars and fifty cents, no wrong again, it is one hundred and twelve dollars and fifty cents, it is confusing.
 I had major difficulty with the conversion, ten thousand florints sounds like a lot of money!!
 That was our daily budget for accommodation and meals.